albatrossflavour/puppet_os_patching/README.md

 You can use the parameter `os_patching::pre_patching_command` to supply a file name to be run prior to running the patch job.
 The file much be executable and should exit with a return code of `0` if the command was successful.

+The entry must be a single command, with no arguments or parameters.

 ### To reboot or not to reboot, that is the question...

 The logic for how to handle reboots is a little complex as it has to handle a wide range of scenarios and desired outcomes.